 7 Tips To Help Avoid Overwatering Outdoor Plants

-Overwatering your yard and garden can be expensive in terms of wasted water, killed plants and even damage to your property and the foundation of your home.
+Overwatering your yard and garden can be expensive in terms of waste, killed specimens and even damage to your property and the foundation of your home.

-#1 – Choose plants that agree with your watering tendencies.
-Look for outdoor plants that naturally prefer the type of soil, light and other conditions in your yard.
+#1 – Choose plants that agree with your tendencies.
+Look for outdoor specimens that naturally prefer the type of soil, light and other conditions in your yard.

 Native plants are sure winners in this respect.